signalius/RapidDAQ/README.md

 ### Analog input specification

-* ADC: 80MSps 12 bits
+ * ADC: 3 ch, 80MSps, 12 bits
  * 1 x 1 MOhm 40MSps analog input with standard BNC connector
  * 1 x 50 ohm 40MSps analog input with SMA connector
  * 1 x Piezo 20MSps input with SMA connector

 The maximum sampling speed of the ADC is 80MSps using a single channel.
 All analogue inputs can operate simultaneously, but at reduced speed.

 ### Digital input specification

  * 8 x general input/output ports
  * Compatible with 3.3V or 5 V
  * Can be mapped as SPI, UART or special Timer in/out.

 ### Interface

  * USB C HS 480Msps
  * I2C port
  * SPI (using GPIO pins)
  * UART (using GPIO pins)

 ### OS compatibility